timihendrix33/session-4b-in-class/readme.md

 ####Generate HTML to contain the entries

 The standard method for outputting content fetched from a database is to use a templating engine.
 Some popular template engines include Jade/pug, Moustache, Embedded JavaScript (ejs) and Nunjucks.
-React and Angular offer their own templating engines but to conclude this exersize we will use Embedded JavaScript (ejs).
+React and Angular offer their own templating engines - but to conclude this exercise we will use Embedded JavaScript (ejs).
 It’s the easiest to implement.

 We use ejs by first installing it and then setting the view engine in Express to ejs.